d2l-ai/d2l-en/chapter_introduction/intro.md

 and the set of feature vectors for all our examples $X$.

 What makes a problem a *regression* is actually the outputs.
-Say that you're in the market for a new home, you might want to estimate the fair market value of a house, given some features like these.
+Say that you are in the market for a new home, you might want to estimate the fair market value of a house, given some features like these.
 The target value, the price of sale, is a *real number*.